KlevertonOliveira/forumbase/README.md

 or
 npm install

+# Firebase Configuration steps necessary to run the project:

-# Create a Firebase Project and paste the Project's Firebase Configuration data at .env.local file, following the .env.example file model
+## Create a Firebase Project;
+## Paste the Projects configuration data at .env.local file, following the .env.example file model;
+## Enable Authentication using both Email and Google Providers;
+## Inside the project, copy the content inside the database.rules.json file;
+## Enable Realtime Database and go to the tab "Rules";
+## Paste the content and save the changes made;

 /

+# Passos para configuração do Firebase necessários para execução do projeto:

+## Crie um Projeto Firebase;
-# Criar um Projeto Firebase e colar os dados de Configuração do Projeto Firebase no arquivo .env.local, seguindo o modelo do arquivo .env.example
+## Cole os dados de configuração do Projeto no arquivo .env.local, seguindo o modelo do arquivo .env.example;
+## Habilite a Autenticação usando os provedores de Email e do Google;
+## Dentro do projeto, copie o conteúdo dentro do arquivo database.rules.json;
+## Habilite o Realtime Database e vá até a aba "Regras";
+## Cole esse conteúdo e salve as alterações feitas;

 # Run the project / Executar o projeto
 yarn dev